This article will tell you everything you need to know about DevOps.

 - Lower failure rate of releases

 - Shorten the time interval between the discovery of a bug and the deployment of the fix

 - Improve time to recovery

 - Improved collaboration

 DevOps is achieved through development cycles, tools, processes, and automation.
-However, even more, important is the change in organizational culture.
+However, even more important is the change in organizational culture.
 DevOps environment requires common goals, strong teams, communication, and transparency between departments.
-Everyone needs to be involved throughout the software creation process, and, therefore, everyone gains a stake of ownership in the ultimate product.
+Everyone needs to be involved throughout the software creation process; therefore, everyone gains a stake of ownership in the ultimate product.

 How Do DevOps Methodologies Work?

 DevOps brings a holistic approach to the whole software delivery pipeline.
-DevOps’ common stages are collaboration, automation, continuous integration, continuous delivery, continuous testing, continuous monitoring, and rapid remediation.
+DevOps’ common stages are collaboration, automation, continuous integration, delivery, testing, monitoring, and rapid remediation.

 DevOps leverages cross-functional teams.
-These teams are comprised of developers, designers, operations, testers, and support professionals.
+These teams comprise developers, designers, operations, testers, and support professionals.
 Before acting on a software project development process, the team plans the software delivery from design to deployment.